 Only a tiny fraction of malware threats exceed the first robust layer of protection against malware.
 However, because of the sheer number of threats faced by online users, a fraction of these threats still pose a serious threat.
 How pervasive is malware?

-If you use a computer, you are likely to be infected.
-In fact, nine out of ten computers connected to the Internet are infected with spyware that can:
+If you use a computer, you are likely to be infect.
+In fact, nine out of ten computers connect to the Internet are infect with spyware that can:

 - Expose you to identity theft